Reg Harris: Professional career

 On his return from Amsterdam, Harris turned professional under sponsorship of the Raleigh bicycle company.
 He was paid £1 000 a year with a bonus of £100 if he won a world championship, £50 for every grand prix and £25 for every British record.
 Harris was aware of his commercial attraction to race promoters and even as an amateur drove a Jaguar Mark IV.
 His earnings in the 1950s have been put at £12 000 a year.
 He dominated Raleigh's advertising for a decade and, despite coming from a sport with no great following in Britain, he was as familiar as Stanley Matthews and Stirling Moss.

 In 1949 he won the world professional sprint championship in Copenhagen – a victory he repeated the following two years in Belgium and Milan.
-He then won a fourth and final world professional title in Cologne in 1954.
+He then won a fourth and final world professional title at the 1954 UCI Track World Championships in Cologne.
 He won the Sports Journalists' Association's accolade of Sportsman of the Year in 1950, and was runner-up in 1949 and 1951.

 He retired in 1957 to devote himself to business interests, none of which suited his tastes or abilities.
 He managed Fallowfield Stadium, renamed the Harris Stadium; he was involved in various abortive ventures associated with Raleigh; and he started a 'Reg Harris' bicycle manufacturing business in Macclesfield which lasted three years before folding.
 He then worked in sales promotion for the 'Gannex' raincoat company, before working for two plastic foam producers.
 In the 1960s he owned and managed the Reg Harris Petrol & Motor Service Station on Wilmslow Road in Didsbury, Manchester, which is now the site of the Shell Petrol Station on the corner of Grange Road.

 In 1971, he returned to racing, winning a bronze medal in the British championship in Birmingham after little preparation.
 With more training behind him, he approached the British championship in Leicester in 1974 in more confident mood, and beat Trevor Bull to win the title at the age of 54.
 As a reason for his return he stated that 'I wanted to prove to myself that I could win my first national professional title.
 Back in my days, there were no championships for pro cyclists.'
 In 1975, he returned to Leicester, but was narrowly beaten by Bull in the final and had to settle for the silver medal.
 He continued to cycle almost to his death.